11AbiRam11/ETL_Py-to-Sql/README.md

 3.  **Orchestrator (`scripts/master.py`):** This script is the main entry point.
 It:
     *   Executes the core ETL script (`ETL/Load_psql.py`) as a subprocess.
     *   Captures all `stdout` and `stderr` from the subprocess.
-    *   Logs the output to a timestamped file in the `logs/` directory.
+    *   Logs the output to a timestamped file within a month-wise subdirectory (e.g., `logs/YYYY-MM/`) inside the `logs/` directory.
     *   Sends the log content as an email notification.

 4.  **ETL Core (`ETL/Load_psql.py`):** This script contains the main ETL logic: